goaldiggers-kata/goaldiggers/architecture/ArchitectureOverview.md

 - This process will have two different set of services
 - One pool of services which will keep helping the
-	 NPC Match Notification Service: For provide the match notifications Match NPCs: For providing match recommendations.
+  - NPC Match Notification Service: For provide the match notifications
+  - Match NPCs: For providing match recommendations.
 - For reads, the Indexer service implements queries independently
 - For each reading activity we will have a separate instance and whereas for the transactional area we will have separate service.
 This implementation is primarily because the demands for the queries are drastically different.
 This domain holds Shard DB Architecture which is very critical to handle the traffic.
 The proposed architecture is to divide data into horizontal partitions that are organized into various servers.
 Primary reasons to shard
-- Data will be siloed into separate instances based on different NPC activities By Region, 	By Action.
-By Service Offerings,	By Likes, Events
+- Data will be siloed into separate instances based on different NPC activities
+  - By Region
+  - Action
+  - By Service Offerings
+  - By Likes
+  -  Events
   -  To minimize the latency
 Neo4J Fabric is the solution for graph sharding which allows the NPCs to break the graphs based on the relationships.
 It allows to store smaller graphs and store them in separate databases.

 ### Fabric Causal Cluster and No single point of failure